totalimmersion/com.somfy.tahoma/readme.txt

 * RTS interior venetian blind

 Suggestions or problems?
-Do you have a suggestion for (or a problem with) this app that you would like implemented?
-Please go to the github page and create an issue or pull request with your suggestion/problem.
+If you have a suggestion or a problem with this app please go to the forum or the github page linked on this page and let me know.

-Why is this app in the Community Store?
-This app was written by Lennart Kuijs.
-As Lennart is currently unable to work on the app I (Adrian Rockall) will try to maintain it for now.
-So version 1.6.0 onwards has additional devices and bug fixes by me and those submitted to GitHub by other developers.